Andy Najar: Anderlecht

 On 7 January 2013, Najar moved to Belgian Pro League champions Anderlecht on a one-month loan.
 On 30 January 2013, Anderlecht finalised the full transfer of Najar.
 The reported transfer fee was $3 million.

-He made his debut against Cercle Brugge on 2 August 2013, coming on as a 79th-minute substitute.
+He made his debut against Cercle Brugge on 2 August 2013 as a substitute in the 79th minute.

-On 22 October 2014, Najar opened the scoring for Anderlecht in the second half of their Champions League match against Arsenal but two late goals for the English side ensured a 2−1 defeat for the Belgian champions.
+On 22 October 2014, Najar opened the scoring for Anderlecht in the second half of their Champions League match against Arsenal but two late goals for the English side resulted in a 2−1 defeat for the Belgian champions.

-After a summer 2019 injury, Najar did not play for Anderlecht for over a year.
+After a summer 2019 injury, Najar did not play for Anderlecht for more than a year.

 Los Angeles FC

 In February 2020, Najar trained with LAFC during their preseason.

 On 17 June 2020, Najar returned to Major League Soccer, signing with Los Angeles FC, who earlier in the year had traded $350,000 in General Allocation Money to Nashville SC in exchange for the first selection spot in the league's Allocation Ranking.
 Following the 2020 season, LAFC declined their contract option on Najar.